joakim/espruino-lora-chat/readme.md

 | VCC	        | 3.3 (or VBAT if 5V) |
 | GND	        | GND                 |

-Both Espruino and E32-TTL-100 have 3.3V working voltage.
-E32-TTL-100's VCC supports both 3.3V and 5V.
+Both Espruino and E32-TTL-100 have 3.3V working voltage, making things easy.

 See [this guide for more](https://mischianti.org/lora-e32-device-for-arduino-esp32-or-esp8266-specs-and-basic-usage-part-1/).
 The schemas for _Wemos D1 mini_, _ESP-32_ and _SAMD MKR WiFi 1010_ will also work for Espruino Original, using the pins listed above.